FirebaseExtended/firebase-arduino/serial_protocol.md

 	<< +ERROR_INVALID_ARGUMENT // some_random_thing is not a valid argument.

 ## NOTIFICATION
 Notification to display to the user, is made up of a title and a body.
 The title is specified on the first line and the first line ends with a count of bytes in the body.
 We will then read the next %Body_Byte_Count% bytes (after the line break) and interpret them as the body.
 If there is no body specify 0 for the byte count.
+The count must be the last thing on the line, it cannot end in whitespace.
 ##Usage
 	NOTIFICATION %Title% %Body_Byte_Count%
 	%Body%
 ###Response
 	+OK - Ready to specify rest of message.
 	-ERROR_INCORRECT_FORMAT - The message format was incorrect.
+	-ERROR_NOT_ENOUGH_DATA_FOR_BODY - We did not receive the specified amount of data for the body.
 ###Examples
 	>> NOTIFICATION This is a test.
 0
 	<< +OK